2006 Commonwealth Games: Participating teams

 There were 71 countries, territories and bodies competing at the 2006 Commonwealth Games.
-The only difference between the 2006 games and the 2002 games was the absence of Zimbabwe, which withdrew from the Commonwealth of Nations.
+The only difference is the roster between the 2006 games and the 2002 games was the absence of Zimbabwe, which had withdrawn from the Commonwealth of Nations.

 Calendar

 Sports

 The 2006 Commonwealth Games included 17 sports, with 12 individual sports and 4 team sports.
 In total there are 245 events at the Games.